ScegfOd/SimpleToDo/README.md

 ## Notes

 Had a few odd issues with installing the new version of Android Studio, notably getting the AVD working (had to rename a weird file named "05-reset-dirs-sample.conf", don't ask).
 Also, I found out on the 14th that the due date had been bumped up a day, so that was a surprise.
+Also, recording the gif turned out to be a pain.
+All I needed was to use ```sudo dnf install ffmpeg -y``` to get Peek to work, but it took me a while to figure that out.

 ## License